 As you slowly lower your premeal trigger through repeated cycles of short-term ‘fasting’ and nutrient-dense feasting, you will burn more fat and less glucose as you drain excess glucose backed up in storage.

 As the glucose in your blood and glycogen in your liver drop, your body will turn to fat for fuel.
-Therefore, as long as you are not supplying excess dietary fat, you will be burning body fat when your glucose levels are lower.
+Therefore, as long as you are not supplying excess dietary fat, you will burn body fat when your glucose levels are lower.

 7.3 What Is a Healthy Waking Glucose Level?